-Shawn Goodman, Director
+Shawn Royer, Director

-Musician, educator, and clinician, Shawn Goodman, is the Assistant Professor of Music at Marian University in Indianapolis where she currently directs the jazz ensemble, teaches clarinet and saxophone, and works with preservice educators in music.
+Musician, educator, and clinician, Shawn Royer, is an Assistant Professor of Music at Marian University in Indianapolis where she currently directs the jazz ensemble, teaches clarinet and saxophone, and works with preservice educators in music.
 She has previously served as an Associate Instructor of Music Education at the Indiana University Jacobs School of Music, where she is currently a Doctoral Candidate, and served as Adjunct Instructor of Music at IUPUI and at the Butler University School of Music.

 Shawn was the clarinet clinician for the Music for All National Festival in 2015 and 2017, and she presents clarinet and jazz workshops regularly to educators and students at music educator conferences, high schools, and middle schools as a Yamaha Performing Artist and Vandoren Artist Clinician.

-Shawn is featured on three Wave Mechanics Union albums and her first solo album, Not Benny’s Goodman, was released in September 2013.
-Last year, Shawn presented research at the Jazz Education Network (JEN) National Conference in Reno and at the International Symposium on the Philosophy of Music Education in Canada.
+Shawn is featured on three Wave Mechanics Union albums and her first solo album, Not Benny’s Goodman, was released in September 2013. in 2019, Shawn presented research at the Jazz Education Network (JEN) National Conference in Reno and at the International Symposium on the Philosophy of Music Education in Canada.
 Shawn holds a Bachelor of Music in Education with a concentration in Jazz Studies from the University of Indianapolis and a Master of Music in Clarinet Performance from the Butler University School of Music.

 Breann Royer, Assistant Director